 In recruitment, we coordinate with special-needs schools to provide onsite training in stores and participate in job interviews organized by local employment agencies and partner with vocational schools.
 Furthermore, all Group companies are provided with the Seven & i Holdings Normalization Support Guide, which contains basic knowledge and practical recruitment methods when employing people with disabilities, to ensure that all people who are responsible for recruitment and education at Group companies are aware of considerations regarding disabilities and that they implement them.

-Furthermore, Terube, Ltd.*1, which is a special subsidiary established to foster the employment of people with severe disabilities, employs 20 people with disabilities as of June 1, 2017.
-As a result, the Group's employment rate of people with disabilities*2, including those employed by Terube, came to 2.51%.
-(As of June 1, 2017)
+Furthermore, Terube, Ltd.*1, which is a special subsidiary established to foster the employment of people with severe disabilities, employs 19 people with disabilities as of June 1, 2018.
+As a result, the Group's employment rate of people with disabilities*2, including those employed by Terube, came to 2.66%.
+(As of June 1, 2018)

 Seven & i Group companies have a system for rehiring employees after mandatory retirement, providing an opportunity for veteran employees to use their skills and abilities.
 At IY, for example, a re-employment system that allows people to continue working until age 65 was introduced in 1995 in response to employees who said they wanted to continue working after the mandatory retirement age.
 Employees can select from three options of working days and hours to suit their wishes, enabling them to work in diverse ways.
 From April 2006, the Senior Partner System was implemented to allow part-time employees to work until age 65 as well.
-As of February 2017, 6,095 senior partners are active in the company.
-The system was also expanded in 2017 to enable people to continue working up to the age of 70.
+As of the end of February 2018, 6,345 senior partners are active in the company.
+The system was also expanded in May 2017 to enable people to continue working up to the age of 70.